learn-co-curriculum/prework-intro-navigating-curriculum-on-learn-ide/README.md

 - Submit your code.
 When the tests are all passing, type `learn submit` into the terminal to let Learn know that you're ready to move to the next lesson.

-One the first labs, we'll make sure to go through this process in detail.
+On the first labs, we'll make sure to go through this process in detail.

 Occasionally, you may encounter labs that do not have tests which we call _code-alongs_.
 These lessons do not have a challenge to solve, but are designed